The Last Kiss (2006 film): Release

 The Last Kiss premiered at the Toronto International Film Festival.
 The film grossed $11.6 million in the United States and Canada and $4.2 million in other markets (including $2,508,416 in the United Kingdom) for a combined worldwide theatrical gross of $15.9 million.

 Reception

 On Rotten Tomatoes, 46% of 130 surveyed critics gave the film a favorable review; the average rating is 5.7/10.
 The site's consensus reads: "You'll either find The Last Kiss to be a phony bore or a refreshing take about young 20-somethings at the crossroads between their carefree lifestyle and responsibility.
 Zach Braff and the rest of the appealing cast make the case for the latter."
 The film also received an average score of 57/100 at Metacritic based on 27 critic reviews.

 It received a "Two Thumbs Up" rating on the television show Ebert & Roeper (with guest critic and actress Aisha Tyler sitting in for Roger Ebert).

+Home media and rights

+On December 26, 2006, the film was released on DVD in widescreen.
+On April 9, 2009, it was released on Blu-ray.
+In September 2008, the film's distributor DreamWorks Pictures split from Paramount Pictures and became an independent studio again, with Paramount's parent company Viacom having purchased DreamWorks in February 2006.
+However, after the split happened, Paramount still retained the rights to all of the live-action films DreamWorks had released since 1997, including The Last Kiss.